gadenbuie/metathis/README.md

 #> <meta name="description" content="This book will teach you how to do data science with R..."/>
 #> <meta name="github-repo" content="hadley/r4ds"/>
 #> <meta name="twitter:title" content="R for Data Science"/>
-#> <meta name="twitter:description" content="This book will teach you how to do data science with R..."/>
 #> <meta name="twitter:url" content="https://r4ds.had.co.nz"/>
 #> <meta name="twitter:image" content="https://r4ds.had.co.nz/cover.png"/>
 #> <meta name="twitter:image:alt" content="The cover of the R4DS book"/>